 The experience of World War II changed the way most Americans viewed World War I. The second fight against Germany was deemed essential and the U.S. had little choice but to fight after the Japanese surprise attack on Pearl Harbor.
 The Wilsonian idea that the U.S. must play a major role in the world and that this role would advance noble American principles was revived in World War II.
 This idea then hardened into an ideology with the advent of the Cold War.
 U.S. efforts to promote “freedom and democracy” were seen to run continuously from World War I through World War II to the Cold War, thus making Wilson look prescient.
 In 1959, Ernest R. May’s The World War and American Intervention, 1914-1917

-The general thrust of critical questioning of Wilson’s justifications can also be found in Thomas Fleming’s The Illusion of Victory: America in World War I
+Recent studies critically examining Wilson’s justifications for U.S. entry into the Great War can be found in Thomas Fleming’s The Illusion of Victory: America in World War I

 (2003), Burton Yale Pines’s America’s Greatest Blunder: The Fateful Decision to Enter World War One